Motivate employees through positivity and being a team player.

-Here are 6 ways through which you can create a safe, empowering and a positive work environment.
+Here are seven ways through which you can create a safe, empowering and positive work environment.

 Most managers make the mistake of waiting for annual reviews when it comes to judging the potential of their employees.
 The long wait for recognition makes the performing employee impatient, making way for negativity which ultimately results in reduced productivity.